Samnieng1/front-end-darkmode/README.md

   Open your browser and navigate to `http://localhost:5173/` to see the application running.

 # Styling
-We use Tailwind CSS for styling.
+I used Tailwind CSS for styling.
 The configuration can be found in the tailwind.config.js file.
 You can customize the theme, extend the default styles, and add plugins as needed.

 ## Adding Custom Styles
 To add custom styles, you can use the src/index.css file or create additional CSS files and import them into your components.